digoarthur/digoarthur/README.md

 Passionate about teaching.
 I was a researcher, Programming Monitor, full-time professor of Mathematics in a social project[^1] and I am the author of a book of programming[^2].

-I like playing Indie games, I love cinema, travel and taste food.
+I like playing Indie games, I love cinema, Coffees, travel and taste food.

 <p align='left'>📍 🇵🇹 Living: Portugal;<br/>  👨‍🎓 🇧🇷 University: <a href="https://www.ufsj.edu.br">UFSJ - University Federal São João del-Rei </a>, <a href="https://pt.wikipedia.org/wiki/Ouro_Branco_(Minas_Gerais)">Ouro Branco- MG.</a> </p>
 </div>